ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 semantics and format of a given context ID.
 This document does not define how registration occurs.
 Future extensions MAY use HTTP header fields or capsules to register contexts.
-Depending on the method being used, it is possible for datagrams to be received with Context IDs which have not yet been registered, for instance due to reordering of the packet containing the datagram and the packet containing the registration message during transmission.
+Depending on the method being used, it is possible for datagrams to be received with Context IDs that have not yet been registered.
+For instance, this can be due to reordering of the packet containing the datagram and the packet containing the registration message during transmission.

 # HTTP Datagram Payload Format {#format}

-When HTTP Datagrams (see {{Section 2 of HTTP-DGRAM}}) are associated with UDP proxying request streams, the HTTP Datagram Payload field has the format defined in {{dgram-format}}.
-Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload (see {{Section 2.1 of HTTP-DGRAM}}).
+When HTTP Datagrams (see {{Section 2 of HTTP-DGRAM}}) are associated with UDP Proxying request streams, the HTTP Datagram Payload field has the format defined in {{dgram-format}}.
+Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames {{!DGRAM=RFC9221}}, the Context ID field defined below directly follows the Quarter Stream ID field, which is at the start of the QUIC DATAGRAM frame payload; see {{Section 2.1 of HTTP-DGRAM}}.

 ~~~ ascii-art
 UDP Proxying HTTP Datagram Payload {